nuagecommunity/nuage-amp/README.md

 sync_shared_subnets = False
 ```

 By default, nuage-amp will not synchronize Nuage (L2/L3) Shared Subnets.
-This can be enabled by setting sync_shared_subnets to True.
-However, it's up to the end-user to avoid any IP conflicts.
+This can be enabled by setting sync_shared_subnets to True in which case a Nuage shared subnet will be mapped into every tenant.
+It's up to the end-user to avoid any IP conflicts.
 For example, if two tenants both use the same shared subnet and both create a VM in it, OpenStack could potentially pick the same IP address (not knowing they belong to the same Nuage subnet).
 To avoid conflicts, create a port with the fixed-ip option and attach it to the VM during creation.

 ```
 neutron port-create <NETWORK> --fixed-ip ip_address=<IP_ADDR>